rantahar/Lattice-Field-Theory/source/index.rst

  c) the trajectory maintains the distribution of the momentum (true for hamiltonian equations of motion)
  d) and the integration errors are sufficiently symmetric.

-The third point results from the second as long as the step size is small, but in practice it is good to check that
+The last point results from the second as long as the step size is small, but in practice it is good to check that

 .. math::